 In the wake of a number of high profile cases of businesses underpaying workers, both employees and employers should be vigilant.
 Employees should be closely checking their payment summaries and if in doubt that they are being paid correctly, should go through the channels to report the situation or at least investigate.

 Employers should be checking their software is up to date and operating correctly to avoid any errors occurring when paying workers.
 From 1 July 2019, businesses with 1-15 employees now have to report employees’ tax and superannuation payments through Single Touch Payroll.
-For larger businesses this requirement came into effect last year.
+For larger businesses, including Commercial Heavy Vehicle & Truck Loans, this requirement came into effect last year.
 This allows employees to see their year-to-date in their ATO online account.

 Following changes to insurance policies linked to superannuation funds, super continues to be ‘in the conversation’ with some pushing to review the proposed increase to 12% by 2025 and others suggesting lower paid workers should be allowed to opt-out of super.
 No doubt this debate will continue so watch this space.